elmahio/documentation/docs/configure-elmah-io-manually.md

 </location>
 ```

-We don't recommend to browse your error logs through the `/elmah.axd` endpoint.
+We don't recommend browsing your error logs through the `/elmah.axd` endpoint.
 The elmah.io UI will let you control different levels of access and more.